huey-ting12/Technology-and-Information-System-SECP1513-/PC Assemble Lab/README.md

 | **Power Supply Unit (PSU)** | Converts electrical power for the computer components.                                       |
 | **Cables**              | Connects components to allow communication and proper functioning.                          |

-## Group Members:
+## Photo of Group Members:
-### Photo of group members:
 We are a girl group, and we were the first group to finish the task!
-A huge thanks to all my lovely groupmates for their hard work and collaboration.
+A huge thanks to all my lovely groupmates. 🥰

 <img src="https://github.com/user-attachments/assets/3f329d59-c102-4efb-b784-4d738ef3c737" width="500" />

-## Reflection:
+## 💡 Reflection:
 Honestly, I was really surprised when I learned that we would have the opportunity to assemble and disassemble the CPU of a PC!
 I’ve always been someone who enjoys hands-on, practical exercises, and this lab provided me with invaluable experience.
 It gave me a deeper understanding of the components and structure of a CPU.
 This hands-on activity was incredibly helpful, and I feel more confident in my knowledge of how the parts of a computer work together.
 It truly was an unforgettable experience!